Ninos Gouriye

-Ninos Gouriye (born 14 January 1991) is a Dutch professional footballer who plays as a winger for Neptunus-Schiebroek.
+Ninos Gouriye (born 14 January 1991) is a Dutch professional footballer who plays as a winger for Rotterdam amateur side Neptunus-Schiebroek.

+Club career

+He joined ADO Den Haag from Heracles in summer 2013 and was then loaned to Excelsior a year later.

-He formerly played for the Dutch Eerste Divisie club Cambuur as a forward.
+He also formerly played for the Dutch Eerste Divisie club Cambuur as a forward.

+International career

+Gouriye played 5 games for the Netherlands national under-20 football team and once for the U17s.

 Personal life

 Gouriye's brothers, Sargon and Teglat, and his cousin Arthur, are also footballers.